Skip to Content

 Best self-drive Iceland winter itinerary:

-If your flight arrives early and you have more time to spare, you could opt to spend several hours at the famous geothermal pool Blue Lagoon (it’s located close to the airport).
-However, the Hveragerdi pool is a much cheaper and less touristy option.
+TIP: If your flight arrives early and you have more time to spare, you could opt to spend several hours at the famous geothermal pool Blue Lagoon close to the airport (be sure to reserve tickets in advance!).
+Alternatively, you can also go to the public pool in Hveragerdi which is a much cheaper and less touristy option.

-There are several restaurants in this little town and I recommend eating out as there is more choice and the prices are lower than at the hotels.
+There are several restaurants in this little town.
+I recommend eating out as there are more choices and the prices are lower than at the hotels.

 The real reason I traveled to Iceland in winter was my long-time dream to see Northern Lights.
 So on the first night already we went ‘hunting’ for auroras.
 They were very vague and better visible in the pictures than in reality, but it was just the first night, so it gave us hope.

-DAY 2 – Golden Circle: Thingvellir NP – Geysir area – Gullfoss Waterfall
+DAY 2: Golden Circle: Thingvellir NP – Geysir – Gullfoss Waterfall

 Iceland’s must-do day trip is the visit to the famous Golden Circle.
 It’s possible to do it as a day trip from Reykjavik as well.